 Step 1:

 Cut pieces of cardboard, write the numbers on them, and poke holes for the dandelions stems.
-I had to use a sharp landscaping tool to poke a small hole, then used a pencil to widen the hole.
+I used a sharp landscaping tool to poke a small hole, then used a pencil to widen the hole.
+Dandelion stems are pretty wide, so make the holes large enough!

 Step 2:

 Collect your dandelions.
-Kids strengthen fine motor skills by picking dandelions and work on gross motor skills by running from dandelion to dandelion and bending down to pick them!
+This activity strengthens both fine and gross motor skills.
+Children will strengthen their fine motor muscles by picking dandelions and build their larger gross motor skills by running from dandelion to dandelion and bending down to pick them!

 Step 3:

 Tape the stems to the back of the board.
 The tape will help keep the dandelions in place and this method is much easier than gluing the dandelion heads!
-We have our fair share of messy projects, but sometimes mess-free is the way to go.
+We’ve had our fair share of messy projects, but sometimes mess-free is the way to go.

-Now kids can work on number recognition, one-to-one correspondence, and other counting skills!
+Now children have the chance to work on number recognition, one-to-one correspondence, and other counting skills!
 The dandelions feel so soft and look so cute on the cards!

-My boys are drawn to these cards and use them in their own way.
+My boys were drawn to these cards and used them in their own way.
 My four year old likes to touch them one at a time to practice counting and my six year old likes to put 3 cards next to each other to practice 3 number addition problems.

 Pin it and save it for later!

-I hope you give this simple nature activity a try!
+I hope you give this simple counting activity a try!
 I promise, your little nature lovers will love it as much as my boys.

 ∼Tara